ivos/signboard/src/site/markdown/features.md

 I am not a member of yet to become its member.
 I am created a pending project user
 (until project administrator confirms my membership request).

+1. __Find project member__

+	As an active project member I can find any other member by last name, first name, e-mail, phone, member status, date registered, date of last login.
+I can view last name, first name, e-mail, phone, member status attributes in the search table.
+I can sort table alphabetically (last name, first name, id), by recent login, by recent registration.